Dental Implants – Edison, NJ

 Eat a Healthy Diet

-The occasional bag of chips or chocolate bar won’t hurt your dental implant much, but you should do everything possible to keep consumption of these foods to an absolute minimum.
 Your diet should be well balanced in order to keep your mouth healthy as well.
 That means incorporating foods like fruits, vegetables, lean proteins, and dairy products into your meals.
-After all, dental implants enable you to eat a more expansive diet, making it easier to get the nutrients you need to be healthy.
+Fortunately, dental implants enable you to eat a more expansive diet, making it easier to get the nutrients you need to be healthy.

 Protect Your Dental Implants

 If you enjoy sports, you understand how important it is to have the right protection every time you play.
-However, that also means giving your smile the protection it needs from blunt force trauma, especially if you enjoy football, basketball, baseball, hockey, boxing, karate, or another activity that could lead to a knocked-out tooth without proper protection.
 Our office is happy to create a custom-made mouthguard for you to ensure the best protection possible.
 This also applies if you grind your teeth at night, which can be managed with a custom nightguard.

 Schedule Regular Dental Checkups

-On top of performing detailed exams and professional cleanings, our office will want to pay very close attention to your implant in the long-term, ensuring it remains properly bonded to your bone tissue.
-Remember, no oral hygiene routine is complete without a regular exam from a dental professional, especially the person who performed your dental implant surgery in the first place!
+On top of performing detailed exams and professional cleanings, our office will pay very close attention to your implants in the long-term, ensuring it remains strong, functional, and aesthetically-pleasing.

 Dental Implant FAQs